 !

-Actions should be planned ASAP in the category, 'cause right now the rating is bad.
+Actions should urgently be planned in the category, since there is currently a bad rating.

 -